microsoft/rushstack/rush/rush/README.md

 "allowedCategories" for "lodash".
 In other words, it automatically broadens the rules so that they describe reality.
 When the pull request is created, reviewers will spot this diff and can ask appropriate questions.
-Since our criteria is based on generalized categories, the reviewers aren't hassled about every little package.json change; the **PackageDependencies.json** diff only appears for genuinely interesting changes.
+Since our criteria is based on generalized categories, the reviewers aren't hassled about every little package.json change; a **PackageDependencies.json** diff only appears for genuinely interesting changes.